 Journal of Accounting Research

 72 Pages Posted: 19 May 2020 Last revised: 8 Feb 2022

 We examine the relation between a measure of managers’ physical display—body expansiveness—and favorable reporting practices (in firm forecasts and valuation information) and performance (survival and funding success).
-We videotaped 154 entrepreneurs pitching their business idea and use computer vision to obtain 2D skeletal information about the movements of speakers’ physical joints.
-We show that physical expansiveness correlate with higher forecast errors and proposed firm valuations, lower survival, yet higher likelihood of funding success.
-We argue that investors do not correctly incorporate the informational value of nonverbal communication, and propose a behavioral argumentation.
-In the cross section, results dissipate with enhanced governance.
-We further corroborate the proposed mechanism by studying entrepreneurs’ personal characteristics.
-Altogether, we shed light on an overlooked information set—nonverbal behavior—and relate it to firm forecasting, valuation, survival and financing success; important factors in the assessment of investment opportunities, deal structure, and ex-post monitoring.
+We videotape 154 entrepreneurs pitching their business ideas and use computer vision software to obtain information about speakers’ movements.
+We show that physical expansiveness correlates with higher forecast errors and proposed firm valuations and lower survival rates yet higher likelihood of funding success.
+We argue that investors may incorrectly interpret nonverbal communication in their assessments of entrepreneurs and propose a behavioral explanation.
+We further corroborate the proposed mechanism by studying investor perceptions of entrepreneurs’ personal characteristics.
+Overall, we shed light on an overlooked source of information—nonverbal behavior—and relate it to firm forecasting, valuation, survival, and financing success, which are important factors in the assessment of investment opportunities, deal structure, and monitoring.

 Suggested Citation: Suggested Citation